Student guidelines

 - Have a minimum GPA of 2.0 in their last full-time semester.

-- Students registered with Student Accessibility Services must be enrolled in a minimum full-time course load of 40%.
+- Students registered with Student Accessibility Services must be enrolled in a minimum full-time course load of 40 per cent.

 - Students holding a TA/RA position during the employment term are not eligible for the UW program.